Bradford softball falls to top-seeded Oak Creek, 2-1, in extra innings one step from State

 “After we walked the next batter to load the bases with no one out, Emma Schmidt hit a pop up that found the ground behind the infield, which was pulled in to stop the run,” Ruffolo added.
 With the game tied 1-1 and still no outs, Strelow pitched out of the jam by getting a groundball fielder’s choice at home, a strikeout, and an inning-ending groundout to second base.

-The irate Bradford crowd, which was still teeming from the questionable obstruction, brought that same energy of celebratory cheers as the Red Devils headed to extra innings tied and still very much alive.
+The irate Bradford crowd, which was still upset from the questionable obstruction, brought that same energy of celebratory cheers as the Red Devils headed to extra innings tied and still very much alive.

 But Strelow’s leadoff triple to deep center field wasn’t enough.
 The ball almost went over the fence, which would’ve tremendously changed the outcome, but she was stuck at third base.